 Doug began his music career as a regular performer at local college bars in and around Gainesville, Florida while receiving his MBA at the University of Florida in 1994.
-The world of business took a backseat as he began fulfilling his love for performing and entertaining that has taken him to stages throughout the country.
+Doug’s business and music worlds converged with the success of his Two Ten Twelve Productions, LLC, while fulfilling his love of performing and entertaining that has taken him to stages throughout the country.

 Doug has released six original albums on the indie label, Kid Arnold Records, and recently released a new project SQRRL!, a fun-filled a children’s album that takes the listener from the start of the day to the end of the day – songs inspired from Doug’s own unique interpretation of his everyday experience with his own kids.
 The record features special guest, Grammy award winning recording artist Lisa Loeb.
 Produced by writer/producer Rich Jacques (Lisa Loeb, Colin Hay (Men at Work), Glenn Phillips (Toad the Wet Sprocket), Ultrvox, Right the Stars).
 Doug is currently working on a large scale production to take the SQRRL! to the next level.

 Many of Dougs songs have appeared on major network television and film – ABC’s Cougartown, TNT’s Rizzoli and Isles, Cinemax (various films), WB’s Felicity, to name a few in addition to various CD compilations released nationwide.
 Doug’s music was used as the soundtrack on “Hope Through Motion” a compelling documentary produced by DHG Creative for the Kennedy Krieger Institute Spine Center.